 Frustratingly, thyroid problems can make it harder to exercise.
 Both hypo- and hyperthyroidism are associated with exercise intolerance when untreated, because they cause the body to have an abnormal response to exercise.
 Therefore, it is a good idea to treat a thyroid condition before embarking on a new exercise regime.
 Medications can relieve many of the symptoms, making it easier to tolerate exercise.

 Some studies indicate that people with mild thyroid conditions may continue to have trouble with exercise, even when they are treated.
-A 2005 study found that people with subclinical hypothyroidism (normal, but slightly underactive thyroid) had an abnormal response to exercise compared to controls with normal thyroid function.
+A 2005 study found that people with subclinical hypothyroidism (slightly underactive thyroid) had an abnormal response to exercise compared to controls with normal thyroid function.

 When these patients were treated for 6 months, and then tested again, the abnormal response persisted, though symptoms were reduced.
 This may explain why people with thyroid conditions can find it hard to exercise.

 One key question is whether exercise can stimulate or otherwise impact thyroid hormones.
 For example, can exercise impact TSH levels?

 Human and animal studies have found that one-time exercise, but not regular exercise can affect the levels of thyroid hormones directly after exercise.
 However, when a person exercises regularly, their body adapts and does not produce different levels of thyroid hormones.

 What kinds of exercises are best for thyroid problems?